thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 - Enter edit widget mode and open "Add action" window;
 - As an example for this manual, select "[Action cell button](#action-cell-button)" action source;
-- Input a name for the action and select an icon that will represent a button.
+- Input a name for the action and select an icon that will represent an action button.
 With this icon, action will be performed;
 - Select a "Custom action" action type from the "Action" drop-down menu;
 - After choosing a Custom action type, a field for inputting a function will appear;
 - Enter your custom function there.
 An example in this tutorial is an action that adds the ability to delete devices right from the table (you will find an example of this function below);